Submit your proposal for the 2026 Temple from October 1 through October 31, 2025!

 Specialty services such as welding, laser cutting, etc.

-In addition to funding $150,000 of the project costs, Burning Man Project provides the Temple team with up to $15,000 of on-playa resources such as decomposed granite, fire wood, and potable water.
+A. In addition to funding $150,000 of the project costs, Burning Man Project provides the Temple team with up to $15,000 of on-playa resources such as decomposed granite, fire wood, and potable water.
 We also provide the use of a 500-gallon potable water tank and a 250-gallon grey water tank plus pumping services for that tank.
-In addition, Burning Man Project may offer the use of a large solar shade structure capable of powering a moderate light design for the Temple.
-However, this is subject to additional requirements such as abstaining from using fuel-powered generators for the build on playa.
+In addition, Burning Man Project may offer the use of a large solar shade structure capable of powering a moderate light design for the Temple; this is subject to additional requirements such as abstaining from using fuel-powered generators for the build on playa.

 These resources are unique to the Temple as a municipal structure and not transferable or typically available for regular Honoraria art projects.
 The Temple crew will also get placement for their art support camp after they submit the art support camp registration form through the Placement team.

-A. Given the scale of the Temple project, our Art Support Services (ASS) and Heavy Equipment and Transport (HEaT) teams are available to assist with heavy equipment, if needed.
+A. Given the scale of the Temple project, our Art Support Services (ASS) and Heavy Equipment and Transportation (HEaT) teams are available to assist with heavy equipment, if needed.
 Typically this includes crane support, as well as equipment such as VRs, scissor lifts, and boom lifts.
 Don’t worry if you don’t know exactly what equipment you might need; we work closely with artists to identify what equipment works best and what’s available.
 In recent years, the Temple crew has typically brought their own rented equipment such as one or two telehandlers (VRs) and a skid steer to augment the heavy equipment support they receive from HEaT.

 A. Burning Man Project does not require insurance.
 However, some artists have sought to obtain insurance to cover their work on playa.
 If your proposal is selected, we can connect you with previous Temple artists to learn how they managed this.